-- With the trailer attached you will have slower acceleration and need more distance to stop. - Ensure you have enough area at corners when turning, as wider turns are necessary.
-Utilize your turn signals for your own safety. - When passing or changing lanes, take into consideration the overall length of your RV and allow ample distance and time. - Use your rearview mirrors frequently to observe your trailer and traffic conditions. - When being passed by a large truck or bus, be prepared for displaced air as it may cause you to sway slightly. - Upon climbing steep, long grades and again descending, use lower gears even before it seems necessary.
+- When pulling a camping trailer, you will have slower acceleration and need more distance to stop. - Ensure you have enough area at corners when turning, as wider turns are necessary.
+Utilize your turn signals for your own safety. - When passing or changing lanes, take into consideration the overall length of your RV and allow ample distance and time.
+DO NOT SPEED AND BE PREPARED FOR DISPLACED AIR WHEN PASSING OR BEING PASSED BY LARGE TRUCKS. - Use your rearview mirrors frequently to observe your camping trailer and traffic conditions - When being passed by a large truck or bus, be prepared for displaced air as it may cause you to sway slightly. - Upon climbing steep, long grades and again descending, use lower gears even before it seems necessary.
 Use your brakes smoothly and evenly. - Decrease your speed for safety!
-Most states require cars pulling trailers to maintain slower speeds, usually the same as truck traffic. - Drive slowly during wet and icy conditions to ensure better control of your vehicle. - Check all exterior lights before each trip. - Obey traffic laws, allow extra time for stopping and decrease speed when visibility is limited or roads are wet. - Have a safe and wonderful trip.
+Most states require cars pulling trailers to maintain slower speeds, usually the same as truck traffic.
+DO NOT EXCEED 55 M.P.H. - Drive slowly during wet and icy conditions to ensure better control of your vehicle. - · Check all exterior lights before each trip. - Obey traffic laws, allow extra time for stopping and decrease speed when visibility is limited or roads are wet. - Have a safe and wonderful trip.

-If towing a trailer is new for you, please take time to practice towing, parking and backing skills prior to traveling.
-Your dealer can answer many of your questions, but nothing replaces practice.
+If towing a trailer is new for you.
+Please take time to practice towing, parking and backing skills prior to traveling.
+Your dealer can answer many of your question, but nothing replaces practice.
 We recommend you find a large and quiet parking lot to practice your skills.